 - Engage fully with your project team, striving to produce well-designed, well-documented, well-tested, well-styled code.

 Please see the schedule for the complete list of topics that we will cover.
-The schedule is subject to change and I will try to update this pdf when changes occur.
+The schedule is subject to change and I will try to update this page when changes occur.
 All class times, and the official assignment deadlines, are posted in the Canvas calendar.

 Some assignment deadlines, further out in the term, are still tentative.

-If you have a conflict with your usual section meeting time, in a particular week, feel free to attend a different section that week - just blitz your regular section leader know, and check in with the leader of the section you attend.
+If you have a conflict with your usual section meeting time, in a particular week, feel free to attend a different section that week - just slack your regular section leader know, and check in with the leader of the section you attend.
 Please don’t make a regular habit of changing sections.